RamaMalladiAWS/aws-hpc-tutorials/content/06-nice-dcv/standalone/08-deploy-ec2.md

 cd ..
 ```

 While waiting for the instance profile to be created, you can review the content in **cfn_dcv_role.sh** and **cfn_dcv_policy.yaml** to understand what the the behavior of the CloudFormation template.
 As described in [Licensing the NICE DCV Server](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html), the EC2 instance running the NICE DCV server must be able to reach the Amazon S3 endpoint and has permission to access the required S3 objects for NICE DCV licensing.
-The above-mentioned steps creates an instance profile, with the following access policy:
+The above-mentioned steps creates an instance profile (`DCVInstanceProfile-DCVBucketsInstanceProfile-xxxxxxxx`), with the following access policy:
 ```json
 {
     "Version": "2012-10-17",